Frequently Asked Questions

 What makes LWCF unique?

-LWCF is different in three important ways; Coaching, Convenience and Community
+LWCF is different in three important ways; Coaching, Community and Programs

 Community: Every CrossFit community is unique and we happen to think ours is pretty awesome.
 We are welcoming, inclusive, dedicated and like to have a lot of fun.
 If you decide to join our community, don’t be surprised when you develop great relationships and start hanging out with our athletes and coaches outside the gym.

 Programs: We have intentionally set up our programs to appropriately challenge athletes of all skill levels.
 It's our job to understand your current fitness level and set you up to successfully reach your health and fitness goals.
 We have seen our methods implemented time and time again with incredible results, and we are ready to help you succeed.